The 20 Best Dysembryoplastic Neuroepithelial Tumors (DNET) Doctors Near Me in Pittsburgh, PA

 Accepting New Patients

 Shirley Ong, MD, specializes in hematology oncology and is board-certified in neurology by the American Board of Psychiatry and Neurology.
 She practices at UPMC Hillman Cancer Center and is affiliated with UPMC Shadyside and UPMC Presbyterian.
 Dr. Ong received her medical degree from the University of the East Ramon Magsaysay Memorial Medical Center and completed her residency at Saint Louis University School of Medicine, followed by a fellowship at the University of Texas MD Anderson Cancer Center.
 Dr. Ong is rated as an Experienced provider by MediFind in the treatment of Dysembryoplastic Neuroepithelial Tumors (DNET).
-Her top areas of expertise are Glioblastoma, Astrocytoma, Glioma, and Brain Tumor.
+She is also highly rated in 20 other conditions, according to our data.
+Her clinical expertise encompasses Glioblastoma, Astrocytoma, Glioma, and Brain Tumor.
+Dr. Ong is board certified in American Board Of Psychiatry And Neurology.
+Dr. Ong is currently accepting new patients.

 Experienced in Dysembryoplastic Neuroepithelial Tumors (DNET)